lebull/cgbs/README.md

 * Have left and right sections prefer the bottom.

-* Create user detail

-* Get picks button states from JSON

-* Hide game detail if game is pickable
+* Hide game detail if game is pickable?

 Stretch Todo